-Reverse Osmosis is a process of removing contaminants, such as minerals, from water by passing water under high pressure through a semi-permeable membrane.
+Reverse Osmosis is a process of removing contaminants, such as dirt and minerals from water by passing water under pressure through a filter (called a semi-permeable membrane).

-Huh?
-Yep, that's a lot of technical talk.
-Basically we're forcing water through a filter that has holes that only the water can pass through.
-The impurities can't go through so they'll stay on the other side of the filter.
-These impurities will need to go somewhere so they're typically flushed down the drain.
+Yep, that’s a lot of technical talk.
+Basically we’re forcing water through a filter that has small holes that only the water can pass through.
+The impurities can’t go through so they’ll stay on the other side of the filter.
+These impurities will need to go somewhere so they’re typically flushed down the drain as waste.

 The principle of reverse osmosis

-The principle explains the absorption of water by plants via the roots.
-A semipermeable membrane selectively allows some molecules to pass through, but not others.
+Osmosis explains the absorption of water by plants via the roots.

 Reverse Osmosis or RO is the opposite of osmosis.

-In RO the filter (semipermeable membrane) allows water molecules to pass through but prevents the mineral and other solvents molecules from passing through.
+In RO the membrane filter allows water molecules to pass through but prevents the mineral and other solvents molecules from passing through.
 But this process cannot occur naturally.